MostafaSayedAhmed/Linux_Image_for_BeagleBoneAI64/README.md

 1. platform identification,
 1. runtime configuration, and
 1. device population.
-## <a name="_toc171628871"></a>Platform Identification
-First and foremost, the kernel will use data in the DT to identify the specific machine.
-In a perfect world, the specific platform shouldn’t matter to the kernel because all platform details would be described perfectly by the device tree in a consistent and reliable manner.
-Hardware is not perfect though, and so the kernel must identify the machine during early boot so that it has the opportunity to run machine-specific fixups.

 # <a name="_toc171628872"></a>Apendix:
 \- Dealing with txt file in terminal command window : <https://www.makeuseof.com/vim-vi-delete-line/#:~:text=Highlight%20the%20line%20you%20want,several%20lines%20one%20by%20one>.